 The tundra, while primarily located around the North Pole, is really a defined climate that exists in several other locations on the earth.
 When people talk about “the tundra” they are referring mostly to the unique ecosystem that exists around the Arctic Circle, but the tundra actually includes areas of Alaska, Canada and Antarctic.
+The tundra climate spans from most of Greenland to parts of Alaska, northern Canada, and northern Russia.
+The tundra climate is usually found between the 60-75 degree latitudinal range.
 There are three classifications of tundra:

 - Alpine Tundra

 Tundras are areas in which a state known as “permafrost” exists.
 This means that the soil never fully thaws to allow for deep root growth.
 There is a distinct border between tundra and non-tundra that is evidenced by a tree-line, this marks where the permafrost ends as trees can now take root.
 The tundra, although treeless and barren appearing, has a vibrant ecosystem that includes plants, animals, insects and more.

 According to Wikipedia,

 “In physical geography, tundra is a type of biome where the tree growth is hindered by low temperatures and short growing seasons.
 The term tundra comes through Russian from the Kildin Sami word tūndâr “uplands”, “treeless mountain tract”.
 There are three types of tundra: Arctic tundra, alpine tundra, and Antarctic tundra.
 In tundra, the vegetation is composed of dwarf shrubs, sedges and grasses, mosses, and lichens.
 Scattered trees grow in some tundra regions.
 The ecotone (or ecological boundary region) between the tundra and the forest is known as the tree line or timberline.“

 Discovering the World of the ‘tunturia’